voyagermesh/voyager/docs/user-guide/certificate/create-with-custom-provider.md

 For testing purpose you may use Let's Encrypt's staging URL `https://acme-staging.api.letsencrypt.org/directory` as `acmeStagingURL`

-In this example the domains DNS providers are `googlecloude`.
+In this example the domains DNS providers are `googlecloud`.
 Example Test `test-gcp-secret` should look like
 ```yaml
 kind: Secret
 metadata: